nclarius/tile-gaps/README.md

 *System Settings* > *Window Management* > *KWin Scripts* > configuration button in the *Tile Gaps* entry.

-You may have to disable and reenable the script in order for the changes to take effect.
+You may have to disable the script, apply, reenable, and reapply in order for the changes to take effect.

 If the configuration button is missing, try the following: